Chris-Vere/Chris-Vere.github.io/README.md

 I used no plugins on this project, but I did conditionally load a couple polyfills to ensure IE9 could use things like element.classList amd element.dataset. jQuery would have silimilar 'polyfills' built into its core, so I felt no harm done.

 I used CSS3 transitions for the off-canvas navigation for small screens.
-I am aware this does not work in IE9, but I feel that should be OK since no devices are running IE9.
+I am aware this does not work in IE9, but I feel this is OK since no devices are running IE9.

 I tested the site in the following browsers: